 Hematoma: A hematoma is a collection of blood around the breast implant pocket.
 If a hematoma occurs, it usually occurs soon after the surgical procedure, within the first twenty-four to forty-eight hours.
 Small hematomas are absorbed by the body and can be unnoticed, but large ones need to be drained surgically in the operating room.

 Changes in Nipple and Breast Sensation: Feeling in the nipples and breasts can increase or decrease after breast implant surgery.
-The range of changes varies from increased sensitivity to reduced sensation of the nipples or breasts following surgery.
-Changes in feeling are usually temporary and return after swelling dissipates.
-On rare occasions, sensation can be lost.
+Changes in feelings are usually temporary and return after swelling dissipates.
+On rare occasions, the sensation can be lost.

-After your surgery, your surgeon will be giving you a card with the; type of implants, serial numbers and date of surgery.
-This information will be provided to Allergan, Inc. which is the breast implant company, on your behalf and it is very important that you keep this card in a safe place.
+After your surgery, Dr. Delgado will give you a card with the type of implants, serial numbers, and date of surgery.
+This information will be provided to Allergan, Inc.—which is the breast implant company—on your behalf, and you must keep this card in a safe place.
 If you ever have an issue with your implants, you will need this information to activate your warranty.

 Natrelle offers a very generous warranty on their implants.
-You can get detailed information on the warranty for your type of implants on their website, click here.
+You can get detailed information on your type of implants’ warranty on their website by clicking here.

-- Events that are covered include implant rupture/deflation and BIA-ALCL diagnosis that leads to surgical intervention and removal.
+- Events covered include implant rupture/deflation and BIA-ALCL diagnosis that leads to surgical intervention and removal.

 - In the event of an implant rupture or deflation: Lifetime implant replacement coverage for both affected and contralateral implants.

 - In the event of BIA-ALCL diagnosis: Lifetime implant replacement coverage for both affected and contralateral implants.
-Up to $7,500 is also available for removal of the breast implant(s) and associated scar tissue.
+Up to $7,500 is also available to remove the breast implant(s) and associated scar tissue.

 - For a reasonable fee of $200, within 45 days of implantation, the amount of out-of-pocket assistance would be $2,400 for a ruptured or deflated implant.

-- Events that are covered include implant rupture/deflation, Capsular contracture Baker Grade III/IV, late serum and BIA-ALCL diagnosis that leads to surgical intervention and removal.
+- Events covered include implant rupture/deflation, capsular contracture Baker Grade III/IV, late seroma, and BIA-ALCL diagnosis that leads to surgical intervention and removal.
 This is valid for cases on or after 1/1/2018.

-- In the event of an implant rupture or deflation: Lifetime implant replacement coverage for both affected and contralateral implants along with out-of-pocket financial assistance for 10 years up to $3,500.
+- In the event of an implant rupture or deflation: Lifetime implant replacement coverage for both affected and contralateral implants along with out-of-pocket financial assistance for ten years up to $3,500.

-- In the event of capsular contracture Baker Grade III/IV: 10 years for both affected and contralateral implants and out-of-pocket financial assistance for years up to $2,000 (breast augmentation patients only).
+- In the event of capsular contracture, Baker Grade III/IV: 10 years for both affected and contralateral implants and out-of-pocket financial assistance for two years up to $2,000 (breast augmentation patients only).